 Why is this important?
-Because you want to make sure your new plan happens every morning without fail and turning into a routine is the best way to make sure that happens.
+Because you want to make sure your new plan happens every time without fail and turning into a routine is the best way to make sure that happens.

 We need time to wake up, and start our engines for the day.
 By making your new plan a routine, it’s a lot easier to just go with it rather than needing to think about what you have to do next.